jump-dev/MathOptInterface.jl/docs/src/submodules/FileFormats/overview.md

 ```
 !!! note
     Even after bridging, it may still not be possible to write the model to file
-    because of unsupported constraints (e.g., PSD variables in the LP file
+    because of unsupported constraints (for example, PSD variables in the LP
-    format).
+    file format).

 ## Read and write to `io`